Davide-666/WQU-MScFE-Capstone/README.md

 ## Project Overview

-[cite_start]Traditional portfolio optimization methods, such as **Markowitz Mean-Variance Optimization (MVO)**, often struggle due to their sensitivity to input errors and their inability to adapt to non-linear market dynamics.
+Traditional portfolio optimization methods, such as **Markowitz Mean-Variance Optimization (MVO)**, often struggle due to their sensitivity to input errors and their inability to adapt to non-linear market dynamics.
 This project addresses these limitations by implementing and backtesting adaptive, data-driven strategies.

 ### Novel Contributions
 1.  **Reinforcement Learning (PPO) Strategy**: Implementation of a **Proximal Policy Optimization (PPO)** agent to learn dynamic, risk-adjusted asset allocation policies